jacoborous/nytimes-web2pdf/https/www.nytimes.com/section/politics.html.md

     ## Alienated by Trump, Suburban Voters Sour on G.O.P. in Battle for the House

-    House Republicans are on the defensive in suburban strongholds as voters reject President Trump’s handling of the coronavirus and calls for racial justice.
+    House Republicans are on the defensive in suburban strongholds as voters reject President Trump’s handling of the coronavirus.

     <div class="css-1nqbnmb ea5icrr0">